AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Inheritence.md

         T this[int index] { get; set;}
     }

-    class Chest<T> : Block, IContainer<T>  //A chest is a block which contains items.
+    class Chest<T> : Block, IContainer<T>  //A chest is a block that contains items.
     {
         //************* Inherited Properties from 'Block' ****************\\
         //public string Name { get; init; }